chiheb08/LLM_Ollama_vLLM/README.md

 ## 📋 Requirements

 - Docker and Docker Compose
-- CUDA-compatible GPU (optional but recommended)
+- No GPU required - runs completely on CPU
 - At least 8GB of RAM
 - 10GB+ of free disk space (depends on model size)